 A pension plan is one way to ensure wealth is carried to the end of a worker’s life, sometimes making it possible for that worker to pass wealth to offspring.
 Pension plans were not and still are not available to everyone.
 Private pension plans are often bargained with employers by unions, so a history of American pensions will hew closely to the checkered history of the American labor movement.
 In that history as in all American history, racism, sexism, elitism and political conflict are marbled throughout.
 This series will deal mostly with private, defined benefit pensions.

 Private “defined benefit” pension plan.
 The AFM pension plan falls into this category.
 These types of plans are usually bargained between an employer and a union.
 A prescribed amount of money is paid from a trust fund to the retired worker, usually in the form of monthly payments or annuities.
-The amount contributed to the fund by the employer varies according to what’s negotiated with the union but the amount of the monthly check received by the retiree does not vary.
+The amount contributed to the fund by the employer varies according to what’s negotiated with the union.
 These plans are governed by the Employment Retirement Income Security Act and the Pension Benefit Guaranty Corporation.

 “Defined contribution” plan.
 A 501(k) or 403(b) are examples of this type.
 Pre-tax funds (with set maximum limits on contributions) are deposited into an account for the worker.
 These funds can be invested in the stock market.
 Usually both the worker and employer contribute.
 Upon retirement, the amount paid out is what the account holds, which can vary depending on the market.

 Public pension plan.
 If you’re a city or state worker, your pension may fall into this category.
 These pension plans are usually a defined benefit pension sponsored by the federal, state or municipal government.
 Often bargained between a union and the government.
-Not governed by the Employment Retirement Income Security Act or the Pension Benefit Guaranty Corporation but rather by acts of Congress, state legislatures or municipal governments.
+Not governed by the Employment Retirement Income Security Act or the Pension Benefit Guaranty Corporation but rather by acts of Congress or state legislatures.